LettError/coverage/readme.md

  ![](pixels.png)

-Different ways in which the assumption that the coverage is based on can fail.
-All of the images above will have a 50% coverage result.
-But (permitting a Gaussian blur to stand in for the diffraction in the eye) obviously **b** will appear as a much darker shape than **d**.
+All of the images above have a 50% coverage result.
+But (permitting a Gaussian blur to represent the diffraction in the eye) obviously **b** will appear as a much darker shape than **d**.
 So, if applied to a oddball fonts the results might not be very reliable.
 But I'm assuming we're looking at **normal fonts** and I'm permitting myself the luxury of not even defining what those are.

 With all this in mind, the coverage of a single glyph can be expressed as:

 `coverage = area of the shape / (glyph advance width * units per em)`

 ## Text
 Suppose we calculate this gray level for each glyph in a font.
 Then what?
-A **numerical average** of all these results will not produce a value that is useful.
+A **numerical average** of all these glyph by glyph results will not produce a value that is useful.
 Each glyph will have a different coverage value, so we need to look at the distribution of the glyphs.
 How the font behaves in text.
 This introduces a new factor: language.
-We need to know how often a certain shape appears.
+We need to know how often certain shapes appear.
 The next question is then: which language?
 We need to make sure the tables are case sensitive: the frequencies of initial capitals in different languages are quite different from the lowercase frequencies.
 These values need to be normalized so that the sum of all frequencies is 1.

 ### The gray level of a set of glyphs, in one language